EsotericSoftware/spine-scripts/photoshop/README.md

 ## Install

-Navigate to the Photoshop installation folder, then choose the folder `Presents`, then `Scripts`.
+Navigate to the Photoshop installation folder, then choose the folder `Presets`, then `Scripts`.
 On Windows the path is likely similar to this:
 ```
 C:\Program Files\Adobe\Adobe Photoshop CC 2019\Presets\Scripts
 ```